patching...

 Volunteer Prince William is taking the lead on the donation efforts for flood victims, once needs are known the information will be distributed.
 Sponsoring families for housing is a huge need, said Grant, if any churches have room they should contact the county through communications@pwcgov.org.

-A flood relief fund has been established in partnership with the Prince William County Schools so that anyone who can offer monetary assistance for families displaced by the floods.
+William County Schools so that anyone who can offer monetary assistance for families displaced by the floods.
 More information on that fund will be up on the county’s website and the school’s system website.
 Woodbridge district supervisor Frank Principi pledged to donate $5,000 to the fund during supervisor's time.

 “This is the greatest challenge that we have,” said Grant of finding displaced residents new homes.
 “We have no back-up shelters and no ability to provide long-term shelters.
 We need to be able to help people transition out of a shelter and into a long-term home.”